robsimmons/-batsat/README.md

 Parameters:

-- `min`: The minimum number of arguments that must be true (inclusive)
+- `min`: The minimum number of arguments that must be satisfied (inclusive)

 #### :gear: atMost